ItsSnirLevi/SimplCalc/README.md

 ### Examples

-Here are some examples of SimpleCalc scripts you can try:
+Here are some examples of SimplCalc scripts you can try:

 1. **Simple Arithmetic:**